TVke/react-native-tailwindcss/README.md

 ## Usage
 Install this package

 ```
 npm install react-native-tailwindcss
 ```

-Install the default tailwindCSS config file
+Initialize a new tailwindCSS config file

 ```
 npx tailwind init
 ```

-or the complete default tailwindCSS config file
+or the complete tailwindCSS config file

 ```
 npx tailwind init --full
 ```

+or just use an existing one.

 ## General conversions